morkun/ascii_pattern_matcher/README.md

 Space invaders are upon us!
 We have to track them down.

-This Python application takes a file as an argument, extract the radar sample and known invader samples, and reveal possible locations of those pesky invaders.
+This Python application takes a file(this readme file) and accuracy as an argument, extract the radar sample and known invader samples, and reveal possible locations of those pesky invaders.
 (Should print to a file? only locations and type?)

-P.S.
-File input will be easier to start

 ### Known invaders:
 ~~~~